by Jon Lindquist | Last updated April 4th, 2017

 The O’Brien Ricochet Kneeboard is one of the latest units available for 2017.
 According to most experienced boarders, this particular kneeboard is perfect for transitioning from a beginning level to a more advanced level.
 This high-performance kneeboard was designed by O’Brien with 1 goal: to take pro-level performance to an all-new level, without overspending.

 The O’Brien Ricochet kneeboard is constructed with respectable features only available to the flagship boards on the market.
-Just to mention a few, this lightweight kneeboard weighs in at 15 pounds, has very sleek edges, a pronounced V-hull, and retractable fins at the bottom for easy maneuvering.
+Just to mention a few, this lightweight kneeboard weighs in at 15 pounds, has very sleek edges, a pronounced V-hull, and twin-tip design for easy maneuvering.
 Available with padded straps, an integrated hook, and a quad-fin flex back, the O’Brien Ricochet is the perfect choice for both intermediates and professional knee-boarders.

 Hightlights of the O’Brien Ricochet Kneeboard